strongloop/strongloop.com2/_posts/2019-04-30-building-online-game-with-loopback-4-pt1.md

 * The ability for users to create their own character and customize their character.
 * The ability for users to equip their character with weapon, armor, and skill.
-* Establish basic functionality for the game: attack, defence, and cast spell.
+* Establish basic functionality for the game: attack, defend, and cast spells.
 * User authorization and role-based access control.
 * The ability for multiple users login and play at the same time.
 * User Interface (UI).